Connection times in large ad-hoc mobile networks: Long-time investigations for the random waypoint model

+Now conditioning on the second component process, $Y^\ssup{2}$, $(Y^\ssup{1}_{S_{\widetilde{n}_k}})_{k\in\N_0}$ is given by sampling the, by Proposition~\ref{Harris-rec} Harris ergodic, process $Y^\ssup{1}$ at a deterministic, sequence of times that increase to infinity.
+Still conditioning on $Y^\ssup{2}$, the event that $Z_{\widetilde{n}_k}\in F$ has probability asymptotically lower bounded by $\epsilon$.
+It is then obvious by ergodicity that this event will occur infinitely often.

-Since $Y^\ssup{2}_{S_{\widetilde{n}_k}}$ automatically belongs to $F^\ssup{2}$, this implies in particular that $F$ is recurrent.
-According to \cite[Cor.~VII.3.12]{A03}, this proves Harris recurrence of $(Z_n)_{n\in\N}$, and in particular the existence of a unique invariant measure, \cite[Thm.~VII.3.5]{A03}.
+According to \cite{A03}, Corollary~VII.3.12, this proves Harris recurrence of $(Z_n)_{n\in\N}$, and in particular the existence of a unique invariant measure, \cite{A03}, Theorem~VII.3.5.
 Now as we want positive Harris recurrence, we are going to show that this measure is finite.